 Other than a little swell, it was a peaceful night.
 In the morning we lifted the line of the second anchor with the windlass and then slowly its chain and the anchor.
 After stowing them, we finally raised the primary anchor and departed Kedros for Aegiali in Amorgos.
 The wind was a slight breeze of 5-6 knots WNW and we were forced to motor.
 We had some trouble starting the motor.
 It would not turn until I paralleled both starting and service batteries.

 Right away we lowered the outboard to the dinghy and Mary and I went ashore.
 We wanted to find out the hours that the famous monastery of Hozoviotisa was open.
 The posted hours are 09:00-13:00 and 17:00-19:00, too late for a morning visit.
-We rented a car for €25 so that we can visit the monastery in the afternoon.
+We rented a car for €25 so that we could visit the monastery in the afternoon.
 In the mean time, we put up the big tent, swam, and had lunch which was followed by a siesta.

 At 4 PM we were on our way to the monastery.
 During our visit there we met the crew of an American Island Packet 35 who had sailed from NJ.
 Now they were on their way to Marmaris where they will winter.
 On our drive back we stopped in Chora.
 We walked on the narrow almost deserted streets.
 Most of the stores were shut.
 We had a very good raki (a drink similar to ouzo) in a café that played lovely Irish music.
 What a change from the usual cacophony!